 Karen Nielsen's is a multimedia, recording, visual, and performance artist.
 Her albums have charted in the top 30 on the CMJ college music charts.
-Her video, print and performance artworks and installations have been seen at Pop International Galleries, Picture Farm, and The Natural Wine Company Gallery.
+Her video, print and performance artworks and installations have been seen at Pop International Galleries, Picture Farm, The Natural Wine Company Gallery, private collections and this July will be at The Watermill Center.
 The breadth and depth of her music, dreamlike video installations and performances have been likened to such artists as Bjork and Kate Bush.

 While she was going through her medical training to become a physician, she needed an expressive outlet for the very demanding and emotionally difficult experiences.
 So she learned to write and record music.
 In 2014 she began to design her own art installation videos for her live music performances.
 Her still art works are a tangible amalgamation of her moving and recorded art.
 Her work focuses on the multidimensionality of being human in all it's beauty and ugliness and on that other consciousness of dreams that processes these human struggles.